CarlosViniMSouza/journeyJS/markdown/tutorial-basic/useCase02-Methods.md

 // output: Rounded Number (toPrecision): 12.2
 ```

-### Converting letiables to Numbers
+### Converting text to numbers

-There are 3 JavaScript methods that can be used to convert a letiable to a number:
+There are 3 JavaScript methods that can be used to convert a text to a number:

 | Method | Description |
 |--------|-------------|